 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 North Carolina Sea Grant’s core research projects include diverse coastal topics that typically are funded by a combination of both federal and state dollars with an emphasis on applied research initiatives.
 Core funding operates on a two-year cycle.

 Researchers must show how their one- or two-year studies meet the identified needs of North Carolina and how that work will ultimately benefit our coast, often having an impact on a regional, national or international level.
 These projects require matching funds identified by the researcher and their home university.

-NCSG supports a multidisciplinary, integrated program of applied research, outreach and education that addresses coastal and marine issues important to the state of North Carolina.
-NCSG strives to fund applied research within four focus areas: Healthy Coastal Ecosystems; Resilient Communities and Economies; Sustainable Fisheries and Aquaculture; and Environmental Literacy and Workforce Development.
+NC Sea Grant supports a multidisciplinary, integrated program of applied research, outreach, and education that addresses coastal and marine issues important to the state of North Carolina.
+NC Sea Grant strives to fund applied research within four focus areas: Healthy Coastal Ecosystems; Resilient Communities and Economies; Sustainable Fisheries and Aquaculture; and Environmental Literacy and Workforce Development.

 Proposed work must clearly align with one or more of these focus areas, be based within North Carolina, and target issues important to North Carolina’s coastal region.
 Please refer to the NC Sea Grant Strategic Plan for 2018–2023 (go.ncsu.edu/Sea-Grant-Plan) to help you ensure your project ideas align with these focus areas.

 Deadline for Pre-proposals: Jan.
 11, 2021